Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't allow your mind to tell your heart what to do.
-The mind gives up easily."
+> "Disobedience is the true foundation of liberty.
+The obedient must be slaves."
-> — **Paulo Coelho**
+> — **Henry David Thoreau**

 ---